PopovEvgeniy/magicswfshell/readme.txt

 Do these steps before first start:
 1. Put executable file of Magic swf to Magic swf shell directory.
-2. Rename executable file of Flash Player Projector to player.exe.
-Put it to Magic swf shell directory.
+2. Put executable file of Flash Player Projector to Magic swf shell directory.

 License